TheDigitalCatOnline/blog_source/pelican/content/tdd-in-python-with-pytest-part-5.markdown

 Image: tdd-in-python-with-pytest-part-5
 Summary:

-This is the fifth post in the series "TDD in Python with pytest" where I develop a simple project following a strict TDD methodology.
+This is the fifth and last post in the series "TDD in Python with pytest" where I develop a simple project following a strict TDD methodology.
 The posts come from my book [Clean Architectures in Python](https://leanpub.com/clean-architectures-in-python) and have been reviewed to get rid of some bad naming choices of the version published in the book.

 You can find the first post [here]({filename}tdd-in-python-with-pytest-part-1.markdown).